Recovery from Severe Substance Addiction: Understanding different models and interventions in supporting the recovery journey.

 Drug users, especially those injecting, are offered Hepatitis B vaccination, in order to prevent blood-borne viruses.
 In the context of club drugs, where psychological dependence may also feature, alongside physical dependence, interventions could include the potential of providing medical help onsite in clubs.

-The concept of treatment penetration is a final point, in that the treatment system may not necessarily engage everyone in treatment.
-Individuals have agency as to whether they want to take part or not.
+The concept of treatment penetration—that not all treatment systems engage everyone—highlights the importance of tailoring interventions to individual and contextual needs.
 The bad news is more than 80% of addicted individuals do not seek treatment and this may reflect a lack of recognition of the severity of the disorder by individuals, and a historical bias by the medical fraternity led by societal stigma (Goldstein et al, 2009).

 The content presented in this blog incorporates factual information along with perspectives and opinions.
 It is designed to stimulate discussions and exploration of emerging research.
 However, it does not represent official advice or exhaustive factual claims.
 Readers of course consider multiple sources when forming a viewpoint.
 Alternative viewpoints are highly encouraged and welcomed at Blindspot.